ryanjustindejesus/manage-authorization/README.md

 In this task, I changed the permissions of a directory.
 Only the 'researcher2' user should be allowed to access the `drafts` directory and its contents.
 (This means that only `researcher2` should have execute privileges.)
  <br/> <br/>
 (1) First, I used the command "ls -la to check the permissions of the 'drafts' directory. <br/> <br/>
-(2) Then, I used the command "chmod g-x drafts" to remove the execute permission for the group from the drafts directory.
+(2) Finally, I used the command "chmod g-x drafts" to remove the execute permission for the group from the drafts directory.
 <br/> <br/>  <p align="center">
 <img src="https://imgur.com/Il1XhsC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />